Starting a Business in California: The Ultimate Guide

 6) Apply for a California business license and permits

-The amount and type of licenses and permits you need will depend on your business type and industry.
+The number of business licenses you'll need in California will depend on your business type and industry.
 On the state-level, you’ll at least need a seller’s permit from the Board of Equalization (BOE) if you’re selling goods.

 On the local level, you’ll need a general business license from whatever city you’re doing business in.
 We suggest doing some research and getting in touch with your local government to find out if other city-specific licenses are needed, too.